rajeshmondal18/DviSukta/README.md

 $ ./bispec
 _____________________________________

-Please acknowledge Mondal et al. 2021 (https://arxiv.org/abs/2107.02668) if you are using the code.
+Please acknowledge Mondal et al. 2021 (https://arxiv.org/abs/2107.02668) if you are using this code.